 Don’t forget about product inserts

 Product inserts might be helpful when reminding clients to share a review.
 However, you should be careful not to give any if/then statements in your text on the insert.
-For instance, when Amazon customers leave reviews, some will get a lifetime extended warranty.
+For instance, when AMZ customers leave reviews, some will get a lifetime extended warranty.

 Launch items with promotions

 Many merchants launch new goods with promos or use certain websites with coupons.
 And thanks to the money-saving options offered by these platforms, some buyers feel obligated to share positive reviews with Amazon.com sellers.

 However, remember that an Amazon promotional platform can’t request clients’ feedback in exchange for an item.

 Check out the Early Reviewer Program on Amazon

 2022 follow-up: the Early Reviewer service has been removed by Amazon and closed completely in April 2021.
 We will share the description below to give you an idea of this program.
 However, it’s unfortunately no longer a possible way to buy testimonials on Amazon.

 Amazon Early Reviewer is a feature set up by the marketplace to help new goods get their first reviews.